ThibeVanOrshaegen/Bethernet_Service/README.md

 If the client wants to see a specific current stock, they just send it to the service.
 In this example, we'll use Apple: 'Stock>quest?>AAPL'.
 If they want to see yesterday's stock, they just send it to the broker: 'Stock>quest?>PreviousAAPL'.

+# Service 1: Request detailed information

+This service operates within the Sector of StockService and specialises in providing detailed information on specific stocks, in particular opening and closing prices.
+The workflow is as follows:

+After receiving a request via the ZMQ service, with the prefix "thibe>quest>?", Service 1 determines the client's desired outcome.

+It then identifies the relevant stock symbol within the request and initiates HTTP requests to the Polygon API in order to obtain the specified information about the stocks.
+The API responds with a JSON object containing details about the opening and closing prices of the specified stock on the specified date.

+After processing, the relevant information is returned to the user via the ZMQ service, subject to meeting predefined criteria.